seolhalee/seolhalee.github.io/index.md

 ## Bio

-Hi, I'm a first-year PhD student in [Informatics at University California, Irvine](https://www.informatics.uci.edu/).
+Hi, I'm a PhD student in [Informatics at University California, Irvine](https://www.informatics.uci.edu/).

 In my research, I explore **the politics of data and information systems in urban governance**.
 In the realm of wicked data where big data analytics and community mapping happen at the same time, how do we quantify and represent our lived experiences in city space through data? what kinds of negotiations and compromises happen in the data-driven decision-making processes?